WalletWasabi/WalletWasabi/README.md

 #### Windows first, other platforms later

 Desktop clients are the most reliable and Windows is the most popular desktop client.
 Although web and mobile platforms are more convenient for end users, on desktops way more stable codebase can be achieved in a shorter timeframe.
+Mobile and web clients are expected to be built in the future.

 #### HD wallet structure
-In a HD wallet every private key can be derived from a seed, this simplifies the backup process, compared to a wallet, like Bitcoin QT, that's just a bunch of keys and it has to be backuped periodically.
+In a HD wallet every private key can be derived from a seed, this simplifies the backup process, compared to a wallet, like Bitcoin QT, that's "just a bunch of keys" and that has to be backuped periodically.
 However this design choice have **privacy** costs.
 If the wallet gets compromised, the whole transaction history will be visible to the attacker.
 In this case the design decision was **usability** > **privacy**, or put it an other way: don't get hacked!
 If you do, you are fucked anyway.
 Probably your funds are more important to you (and to your attacker) than your transaction history.
 Oh well, let's move on.